ivesulca/Clustering/README.md

 # Clustering
-The presente project covers the following topics: <br />
+The present project covers the following topics: <br />
 - K-means: The classical approach
 - K-means ++ : Taking care of the initial centroid
 - Spectral Clustering